tier4/CalibrationTools/sensor/docs/tutorials/tag_based_pnp_calibrator.md

 ## Calibration

 The calibration starts automatically after clicking the `Calibrate` button.
-It will keep calibrating the LidarTag detections and AprilTag detections until the number of the detections fits the user-defined `calibration_pairs` in the `Launcher configuration`.
+It will keep calibrating the lidartag detections and apriltag detections until the number of the detections fits the user-defined `calibration_pairs` in the `Launcher configuration`.

 When the user starts the calibration, `rviz` and the `image view` should be displayed like below.